These Curried Coconut Tofu Wraps are a little bit magic.

 Curried Coconut Tofu Wraps

-- 1 14-ounce block of extra firm tofu.
-Place the tofu in a colander swaddled in paper towels and with a heavy weight on top and set aside to drain about 30 minutes.
-Slice horizontally into nine slices.
+- 14 oz extra firm tofu.
+(Place the tofu block in a colander swaddled in paper towels and with a heavy weight on top and set aside to drain about 30 minutes.
+Slice horizontally into nine slices.)

 - 1 tsp paprika

 - 1 tsp curry powder (can substitute with sambar powder or even garam masala)

 - Mix the marinade ingredients, adding enough water if needed to make a slightly runny paste.

 - Coat the slices of tofu in the marinade.

 - Spray a large, well-seasoned cast iron skillet or non-stick skillet with oil.
 When it's hot, add the tofu slices and let them cook on each side until the outside is crisp and golden.
 Remove, let it cool enough to handle, then cut into 1/2-cm cubes.
 Set aside.

 - Heat the coconut oil and add the onions and ginger-garlic paste.
 Saute until the onions soften, 2-3 minutes.

 - Add the tomatoes, paprika, and curry powder.
 Cook, stirring frequently, until the tomatoes break down, about 5 minutes.